UPMC Fast Facts: Commitment to the Community

 UPMC cares for a disproportionate share of patients in low-income and disadvantaged neighborhoods.
 UPMC hospitals provide more than three-fourths of inpatient care for the 10 poorest neighborhoods in Allegheny County.

 - UPMC’s market share for Medicaid patients exceeds those of other provider systems.
-This is most pronounced for populations such as children living in poverty, to whom UPMC provides 86 percent of care.
+This is most pronounced for populations such as children living in poverty, for whom UPMC provides 86 percent of care.

-- Similarly, UPMC accounts for 73 percent of care in the 10 neighborhoods within Allegheny County with the highest population of African-American residents.
+- Similarly, UPMC accounts for 77 percent of care in the 10 neighborhoods within Allegheny County with the highest unemployment rates.

-The creation of UPMC’s hospital network has contributed more than half a billion dollars to creating or maintaining strong, community-based health care foundations, including:
+The development of UPMC’s hospital network has contributed more than half a billion dollars to creating or maintaining strong, community-based health care foundations, including:

 - As part of UPMC’s 1990 merger with what was to become UPMC Montefiore, the organization provided the independent Jewish Healthcare Foundation with $75 million in startup funding.
 The foundation provides health care services and research to protect vulnerable populations.